Our Adoption Process

 The first step in the adoption process is to spend time interacting with the animal(s) that you are interested in adopting.
 You can view our adoptable pets online, or you are welcome to visit our adoption center during normal visitation hours.
 Staff members are available to help you find the cat or dog that will be the best match for you and your family.
 Out-of-state adopters are welcome, but you must come meet the animal you are interested in adopting.
-If you decide you would like to adopt from DHA, the next step is to fill out a Pre-Adoption Application.
+If you decide you would like to adopt from DHA, the next step is to fill out an adoption application.

-There is a non-refundable application fee of $5 for each application.
+There is a $5 non-refundable application fee.
 This fee is separate from the Adoption Fee

 return to top